tcoq/chargemanager/README.md

 Please ensure that the Docker container is restarted every 24h to counteract any memory errors.
 The system cron is ideal for this, for example.

 ## Documentation
-There are four different charge strategies:
+There are three different charge strategies:

 1. **Disabled / Offline**<br/>
   Charging is disabled if button is blue.
 If button is red and text is "Offline" NRGKICK is not available by the network.